dndg/PLCIdeOptaOTAExample/README.md

 python3 -m http.server -d ./assets -b <IP_ADDRESS>
 ```

-Now simply edit the path using the same IP address provided in the above
+Now simply edit the update path in the sketch using the same IP address provided in the above
 command.
 The provided `.ota` file, contains a sketch that will make the LEDs
 blink, so that you can easily tell when the update has been applied.